-In the United States, the average cost of full coverage car insurance is $1,555 per year.
-That breaks down to about $130 each month.
-Although car insurance rates can be expensive, there are plenty of companies that offer affordable car insurance rates.
+In the United States, major 2025 market studies place the average cost of a typical full-coverage policy in the mid-$2,000s per year (roughly $190–$260 per month), with exact figures varying by source, driver profile, coverage limits and state mix.
+Although car insurance rates can be expensive, many companies offer affordable car insurance rates.
 We did some research to help you find the cheapest car insurance companies.

-To evaluate these providers, we looked at average rates, but also paid attention to their coverage options and discounts and finished it off with a check on financial strength scores and customer satisfaction ratings.
+To evaluate these providers, we looked at average rates, but also paid attention to each company’s coverage options and discounts and finished with a review of financial strength scores and customer satisfaction ratings.
 The five companies on our list checked the box in each of these categories.
-Based on our review, the best cheap auto insurance companies are Erie, American Family, Geico, Auto-owners, and USAA.
+Based on our 2025 review, the best cheap auto insurance companies remain Erie, American Family, Geico, Auto-Owners, and USAA (eligibility required for USAA).

 The 5 Best Cheap Car Insurance Companies